There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Bonded leather is generally not as durable as natural leather.
 Due to it being mixed with plastic, the fibers are generally inaccessible for conditioning and treatment.
 Over time, the surface begins to wear, the plastic deteriorates, and the material begins to crack.

 Usually, this happens over just a few years.
 Natural leather, when well-cared for, can last hundreds of years.
-However, since it is plastic-based, bonded leather can easily withstand moisture and spills along with general abrasions and use.
-Though once it starts to break down, it breaks down pretty quickly and is tough to repair, usually about 2-3 years.
+However, since it is plastic-based, bonded leather can easily withstand moisture, spills, and general abrasions and use.
+However, once it starts to break down, it breaks down pretty quickly and is tough to repair, usually about 2-3 years.

 Bonded Leather Peeling